-Cancellations or not, transportation accounts for 28 percent of Americans’ overall greenhouse gas emissions.
+Cancellations or not, transportation accounts for 28% of Americans’ overall greenhouse gas emissions.
 Since this is the primary cause of global warming, many people might wonder how their travel choices will affect the climate.
 For many of us, of course, there’s not a lot of choice in how we get from here to there since planes, trains and busses don’t go everywhere.
 Still, it’s useful to know how different modes of transportation stack up.

 As you’ll see, driving is the most carbon-intensive way to go in terms of CO2 emissions — that is, if you assume just the driver and no passengers.
 That’s unlikely to be the situation for many holiday travelers, however.
 If you add just one passenger it cuts each person’s carbon footprint in half.
 In that situation, going by car is actually better than flying.
 But non-holiday travel often does involve just one person per car, which comes out to .802 pounds of CO2 emissions per mile of travel.
-For other modes of travel, based on an average capacity, the CO2 impact per person is .505 pounds per mile for medium-haul plane flights, .408 for trains and .236 for buses.
+For other modes of travel, based on an average capacity, the CO2 impact per person is .505 pounds per mile for medium-haul plane flights, .408 for trains and .236 for busses.